canonical/spark-client-snap/docs/how-to/h-spark-streaming.md

 ## How to run Spark Streaming against Kafka

-One of the very interesting use cases for Spark is structured streaming with Kafka.
+A very interesting use case for Spark is structured streaming with Kafka.

-To get it up and running, follow the instructions below.
+To set it up and running, follow the instructions below.

-Prerequisite would be that juju is installed and we are working with a kubernetes based controller in juju.
+As a pre-requisite, [Juju](https://juju.is/docs/olm/install-juju) has to be installed together with a kubernetes based juju controller.

 ### Setup

-First setup a fresh juju model which we will use as a workspace for spark-streaming experiments.
+First create a fresh Juju model to be used as a workspace for spark-streaming experiments.

 ```shell
 juju add-model spark-streaming
 ```

-Now deploy zookeeper and kafka k8s-charms.
+Deploy the Zookeeper and the Kafka k8s-charms.
 Single units should be enough.

 ```shell
 juju deploy zookeeper-k8s --series=jammy --channel=edge